thomaspanf/android40/README.md

 - clicking on a photo in the gallery view will open the slideshow view.
 - changing photo name, adding tags, and moving to another album can be done in the slideshow view.

-### Delete photo or tag: ###
-- to delete a photo, click and drag photo to the left in the gallery view
-- to delete a tag, click and drag tag to the left in slideshow view